 “The sellers who have been most able to adapt are the ones who have the best handle on their inventory,” says Megan Karande, Product Marketing Manager for Square for Retail.
 “Getting your inventory counted, well photographed, and tagged with proper descriptions really affords you a lot of flexibility for selling online, in person, or on social media.”

-In this guide, you’ll learn how to prepare your products for selling across the channels where your customers are just waiting to be reached.
+Those are just a few of the benefits of carrying your products on different channels.
+In this guide, you’ll learn how to get started with multichannel selling by preparing your products to sell in the places where customers are just waiting to be reached.